-If you’ve just started playing poker, you may have already felt the urge to try and bluff your opponents.
+If you’ve just started playing poker, you may have already felt the urge to try to bluff your opponents.
 After all, there’s nothing better than raking in a big pot using the art of deception alone.
-But your luck can soon run out if you overplay this tactic, especially if the player across the table clocks onto your tell.
+But your luck can soon run out if you overplay this tactic, especially if the player across the table recognizes your tell.
 Here are a few tips on playing the perfect bluff, and turning a poker face into profit.

 Timing is key when pulling off the perfect bluff, and this is a tactic you should use when playing across the top poker sites online.
 Ultimately, you should only do it if it gives you a better chance of winning the pot than you’d have playing the cards as they’re dealt.

 You should never enter a round of betting with a preconceived plan to bluff; knowing when to employ this strategy comes with experience.
 You’ll need to work out whether your opponent is likely to fold, based on the way they've played over the last few rounds.
 However, there are certain situations in which a bluff is statistically more likely to pay:

 Your table image is more important in poker than in any other card game.
 After all, it’s your opponents who will ultimately decide whether your bluff is successful or not.
 Players who consistently avoid risk will be perceived as "tight" – when they do make big bets they're more likely to be believed.

 Conversely, a "loose" image is gained by playing recklessly with your chips.
 Eventually, opponents will try to catch you out on your bluffs, but they’re also more likely to bet into you when you’re finally dealt a strong hand.

 Bluffing when your cards have no chance of taking the pot can be useful, but good poker players will also bluff to keep them in the game while they wait for a better hand on the Turn or River (the fourth and fifth community cards).